Home Compare ROK vs WSO

 Rockwell Automation vs Watsco: Which Stock Looks Stronger in 2026?

-Rockwell Automation leads structurally, with growth as the clearest single gap between the two profiles.
+The structural profiles are close, with Rockwell Automation carrying a narrow edge on growth.
 Watsco still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Rockwell Automation is in better shape — its trend is intact while Watsco's trend has broken down.
 That puts structure and market broadly in agreement — Rockwell Automation's lead looks more confirmed than conflicted.

 Trajectory Similarity